Skip to main content

 Needless to say, Eczema is a debilitating condition that has a severe impact on one’s personality.
 It is essential to take care of your mental health because it is an equally important component of one’s overall health.
 Eczema can take a toll on mental health as it can lead to self-image concerns, and all of this can have a huge impact on one’s physical health.

-As much as the field of medicine is progressing, there is still a long way to go, to actually find a permanent treatment solution to this condition.
+As much as the field of medicine is progressing, there is still a long way to go, to find a permanent treatment solution to this condition.
 Nonetheless, the research organizations in the US are striving to find potential treatment choices by running Eczema Paid Clinical Trials in Michigan and to test the effectiveness of those investigational drugs on humans.

 Dr. Zara Khan